tttttzjh/NYC-Green-Taxi-Data-Engineering-Project/README.md

 ---

 ## 📊 Analysis Questions

-1. **Average Trip Duration by Passenger Count**
+1. Average Trip Duration by Passenger Count
 → Do more passengers mean longer or shorter trips?

-2. **Trips by Pickup Hour**
+2. Trips by Pickup Hour
 → What times of day are the busiest for green taxis?

+3. Revenue by Payment Type
+→ Which payment methods generate the most revenue?

-3. **Top 10 Pickup Zones by Volume**
+4. Top 10 Pickup Zones by Volume
 → Which locations generate the most demand?

----

 ## 📈 Visualizations
 - Line chart: **Trips by Pickup Hour**